-Voters in Weakley County have two early-voting polling locations.
-The Weakley County Election Commission Office in Dresden and the Masonic Lodge in Martin offer early voting.
-Hours for the Dresden location are Monday through Friday from 8:30 a.m. to 4 p.m.
-The Martin location is open Thursday and Friday, 8:30 a.m. to 4 p.m.
-Both locations are open Saturday, 8:30 a.m. until noon during the early-voting period through August 1.
+Voters in Weakley County have two early polling locations – the Weakley County Election Commission office in Dresden and the Martin Masonic Lodge in Martin.
+Both are open from 8:30 a.m. until 4 p.m. on Thursday and Friday, and 8:30 a.m. until noon on Saturday, the final day to cast an early vote.

 Election Day is Thursday, August 4.
 Polls open at 8 a.m. and close at 7 p.m. that day.
 There are six polling locations in Weakley County that day – Gleason, Sharon, Dresden, Greenfield and two locations in Martin.
 Voters have an option this year to cast a ballot at any of the polling locations in the county on Election Day, regardless of hometown, which is also known as convenient voting.
 A list of polling locations for August 4 is available on Page 3B of today’s edition.